How to Apply to the Master of Arts in Counseling Psychology

 A final admissions decision will be made following the interview.

-You may transfer up to nine credits into the MACP program from an accredited institution.
+You may transfer up to six credits into the MACP program from an accredited institution.
 They must be within the last 10 years and be a grade of B or higher.
 Transfer credits will be reviewed on an individual basis by the admissions team to ensure you are on track for your degree and to sit for the Licensed Professional Counselor (LPC) exam.

 In addition to the requirements listed above, international degree-seeking students must also provide the following: